kevnIBM/UCG-Repo/UCG/LivePersonBot/README.md

 In Kubernetes Custer

-1. Set up an nfs share and authorize the cluster workers, see https://github.com/dennisnotojr/UCG-Repo/tree/master/UCG/Configurations/Kubernetes readme
+1. Set up an nfs share and authorize the cluster workers, see https://github.com/dennisnotojr/UCG-Repo/tree/master/UCG/Configurations/Kubernetes/readme.md

 2. create volume and volume-claim
-   ./kubectl create -f volume-code.yaml
-   ./kubectl create -f volume-claim-code.yaml
+   ./kubectl create -f volume-ucg-liveperson-code.yaml ./kubectl create -f volume-claim-ucg-liveperson-code.yaml

 3. create LivePerson Pod
-   ./kubectl create -f liveperson-pod.yaml
+   ./kubectl create -f ucg-liveperson-deployment.yaml

+4. Add UCG LivePerson WCS workspace changes:

+  Import liveperson-intents.csv into WCS intents and create dialog nodes for each:

+  "contact-agent" intent with many sample utterances in the csv
+   - Dialog node with answer that contains "transfer you to" example : "One moment, I’ll transfer you to a $Company claims representative now so they can further assist you"

+  "watson-join-convo-again" intent with utterance "watson join convo again"
+    - Dialog node with answer - example - "I'm back to answer your questions, what's on your mind?""